Hexworks/zircon/README.md

 - RadioButtonGroup and RadioButton: Like a CheckBox but only one can be selected at a time
 - TextBox

+These components are rather simple and you can expect them to work in a way you might be familiar with:

+- You can click on them (press and release are different events)
+- You can attach event listeners on them
+- Zircon implements focus handling so you can navigate between the components using the `[Tab]` key (forwards) or the `[Shift]+[Tab]` key stroke (backwards).
+- Components can be hovered and they can change their styling when you do so

-Let's look at an example (notes about how it works in comments):
+Let's look at an example (notes about how it works are in the comments):

 ```java
 import org.codetome.zircon.api.Position;